Glue42/docs/docs/glue42-concepts/05_windows/02_workspaces/01_overview/overview.md

 ### Header Area Components

 Use the default header components or replace them with your custom ones.
 Compose more than one component in a [header area zone](#extending_workspaces-header_area_zones) by passing a function that returns a `<Fragment />` component.

+#### Logo

 The following example demonstrates composing the Glue42 logo and a custom button in the Logo zone:

 ```javascript
 import React from "react";